dariomasante/bnspatial/README.md

 ### Speeding up: parallel processing
 When the scale of analysis is very wide or spatial data has high resolution, computation time can be significant.
 To speed up the network querying, parallel processing options are provided in *bnspatial*, integrating the powerful functions from [`foreach`](https://cran.r-project.org/web/packages/foreach/index.html) package and applying them in complete autonomy.
 When using parallel processing options, care should be paid to the RAM commitment, as memory should be sufficient to contain all data being processed in parallel (use of memory can be easily checked from Task Manager in Windows systems).
-Ssolutions to this issue are currently under implementation.
+Solutions to this issue in bnspatial are currently under development.
 To apply parallel processing, simply set `inparallel=TRUE`.
 By default the number of tasks will be the number of cores/processors available minus one.
 If a different number of tasks is required, that number can be set, e.g. `inparallel=2` will use two cores.
 A higher number of tasks than number of cores/processors can be provided, but there are potential shortcomings and the user should avoid that choice, unless knowing exactly the reason fot it.

 ```{r, eval=FALSE}